Noriyuki Asakura: Career

 In 2003, Asakura established Mega-Alpha, a music production company, in order to compose music for television programs, anime, and video games.
 Under Mega-Alpha, Asakura composed for multiple anime series, including Ragnarok the Animation, Major, and Rurouni Kenshin: New Kyoto Arc.
 In 2008, Asakura returned to the Tenchu franchise, composing Tenchu: Shadow Assassins, taking influence from his prior compositions and classical music.
 In 2014, Asakura composed Kadokawa Games' tactical role-playing game Natural Doctrine, which included an arrangement of "The Court of the Crimson King" by King Crimson as the ending theme song.
 Asakura composed additional music for Sekiro: Shadows Die Twice, which released in March 2019.
 In 2020, Asakura composed Katana Kami: A Way of the Samurai Story, a spin-off of the Way of the Samurai franchise.
 Asakura was to compose for Tokyo Babylon at King Records, which was set to premiere in 2021.
 The series was canceled following investigation of plagiarism regarding character designs by the production company, with a new anime production to be produced by a different studio.

+Asakura composed for Rune Factory: Guardians of Azuma, which released in 2025.
+Asakura was approached based on his work on the Ruroni Kenshin anime in order to compose a soundtrack that would match the Japanese aesthetic of the setting, with his experiece in the game industry allowing him to better match the gameplay context.
+The soundtrack was recorded using a live orchestra, which Asakura suggested during development.